-While you can hike a 14er no matter what time of year, depending on your skill level, summer months of July and August are prime peak-bagging seasons.
+While you can hike a 14er no matter what time of year depending on your skill level, the summer months of July and August are prime peak-bagging seasons.
 As the warmer temps settle in and the snow has significantly melted from the mountain peaks, making a summit to some of Colorado’s highest peaks a bit easier and less treacherous.

 Spend a day at the beach

-Yes, Colorado has beaches and what better way than to spend a hot summer day at the beach.
-There are many reservoirs throughout the state that include sandy beach spots perfect for sunbathing, swimming, picnics, SCUBA diving, and more.
-Notable reservoirs include Cherry Creek State Park, Chatfield State Park, Lake Dillion Reservoir, and the Boulder Reservoir.
+Yes, Colorado has beaches, and what better way to spend a hot summer day than with your toes in the sand?
+There are many reservoirs throughout the state that include spacious beach spots perfect for sunbathing, swimming, picnics, SCUBA diving, and more.
+Notable ones include Cherry Creek State Park, Chatfield State Park, Lake Dillion Reservoir, and the Boulder Reservoir.